MarkBind/markbind/docs/userGuide/syntax/lists.md

 </include>

 The `Width` and `height` is use to specific the dimension for the image icon, similar to size it support all css size units: [CSS Units](https://www.w3schools.com/cssref/css_units.php)
+If the width and height are unspecified, the image's default dimensions will be used.

 **The icon's appearance can be further customized by adding a `class` attribute.**